-Products with an output voltage that exceeds 1000 V.
+|Products with an output voltage that exceeds 1000 V.

->

-> Our lineup in this product classification includes models of up to 150 kV as standard products.
+Our High voltage power supplies in this classification include models of up to 150 kV as standard products.

->

-> We offer a wide range of products that, in addition to the catalog specifications, can also be customized according to the intended use in order to achieve their full performance on-site.
-High-voltage amplifiers are also classified as high-voltage power supplies.
+We offer a wide range of products that, in addition to the datasheet specifications, can also be customized according to the intended use in order to achieve their full performance on-site.
+High voltage amplifiers are also classified as high-voltage power supplies.

->

-> AC power source
+AC power source